zeptofs/nz-api-documentation/source/index.html.md

 title: Split API v1.0
 language_tabs:
   - shell: Shell
-  - http: HTTP
-  - javascript: JavaScript
-  - javascript--nodejs: Node.JS
   - ruby: Ruby
   - python: Python
+  - go: Go
-  - java: Java
+  - javascript--nodejs: Node.JS
 toc_footers: []
 includes: []
 search: true
 highlight_theme: darkula
 headingLevel: 2

 ---

 <h1 id="Split-API">Split API v1.0</h1>

 > Scroll down for code samples, example requests and responses.
 Select a language for code samples from the tabs above or the mobile navigation menu.

 Split allows you to make, get and manage payments using nothing but bank accounts.

 It is important to understand that there are 2 main ways Split can be used for maximum flexibility:

 1. Between Split accounts.
 2. Between a Split account and anyone.

 Due to the above, certain endpoints and techniques will differ slightly depending on who you are interacting with.
 You can find more on this in the [Making payments](/#making-payments) and [Getting paid](/#getting-paid) guides.

 <div class="middle-header">Conventions</div>

 * Authentication is performed using OAuth2.
 See the [Get started](/#get-started) and [Authentication & Authorisation](/#authentication-and-authorisation) guides for more.
 * All communication is via `https`.